 Click here to find out more about Hannah-Kemp Welch in our interview with her.

 At a public meeting at North Cambridge Academy on the 24th February, members of the public and students at the school voted to select Harold Offeh as the next Open House Artist in Residence for North Cambridge.
 Harold worked with communities in North Cambridge to explore the local area from February – September 2017.

-On September 16, Harold invited members of the public to join him in a celebration of local food and domestic design at a Gathering in North Cambridge Academy.
+On 16 September 2017, Harold invited members of the public to join him in a celebration of local food and domestic design at the Open House Gathering at North Cambridge Academy.
 The event featured displays from North Cambridge community groups, tastings from local bakers, tips on growing your own food from gardeners and activities for all ages.
 Following the Gathering, Harold hosted a Feast for members of the community who had contributed in some way to the Gathering.
 Watch the film of the Open House Gathering and Feast here or see photos of the day on the Open House Facebook page.